-2D and three-dimensional (3D) transthoracic and transesophageal echocardiography (TEE) data were reported. iE33, EPIC 7C and EPIC CVS 3D system (Philips Medical Systems, Andover, MA, USA) and GE E90, E95 echocardiographic machines equipped with 2D and 3D transesophageal echocardiographic imaging have been used.
+2D and 3D TT and TE ECHO data were reported. iE33, EPIC 7C, and EPIC CVS 3D system (Philips Medical Systems, Andover, MA, USA) and GE E90, E95 echocardiographic machines equipped with 2D and 3D TE echocardiographic imaging have been used.
 All images were stored digitally and were offline reviewed on the machine and on Qlabs software (Philips Medical Systems) and EchoPAC (GE HealthCare, Chicago, IL, USA).
-Electronic 2D scanning of the 3D anatomical and surgical view has been performed to detect the size, location of the tumor, the presence or absence of a stalk, the smoothness of the surface (smooth vs lobulated), and the presence or absence of papillary excrescences, echotexture described as similar or different to the myocardium (hypoechogenic or hyperechogenic) and as homogenous or heterogeneous according to the absence or presence of areas with different echotexture.
+Electronic 2D scanning of the 3D anatomical and surgical view has been performed to detect the size and location of the tumor, the presence or absence of a stalk, the smoothness of the surface (smooth vs lobulated), and the presence or absence of papillary excrescences, echotexture described as similar or different to the myocardium (hypoechogenic or hyperechogenic) and as homogenous or heterogeneous according to the absence or presence of areas with different echotexture.